 Another risk is eating the same “safe” foods day in and day out.
 It’s easy to get repetitive in this area!

 While safe foods are essential for managing allergic reactions to food, truth be told, this may get boring for your child.

 Food boredom can cause poor eating, inadequate nutrient intake, poor nutritional status, and weight disturbances.

-For this reason, see your pediatrician regularly to evaluate growth and development, and make those routine appointments with your food allergy care team, including a registered dietitian to help with food balance and variety.Make sure your child attends his regular food allergy appointments w/ his health care team.
+For this reason, I advise you see your pediatrician regularly to evaluate your child’s growth and development.
+Make those routine appointments with your food allergy care team, including a registered dietitian to help with food balance and variety.Make sure your child attends his regular food allergy appointments w/ his health care team.
 Click To Tweet

-In addition to the above potential consequences associated with multiple food allergies, long-term medical conditions can develop when the diet is poorly managed.
+In addition to the above potential consequences, long-term medical conditions can develop when your child’s diet is poorly managed.